refinedev/refine/documentation/docs/tutorial/1-getting-started/0-intro.md

 2. Click “Sign in” on the top right to log in using your GitHub credentials.

-3. In the upper left of the StackBlitz editor window, click to “fork” the template (save to your own account dashboard).
+3. In the upper left of the StackBlitz editor window, click the "fork" button to fork the template (save to your own account dashboard).

 <UIConditional is="antd">

-4. Wait for the project to load, and you will see a live preview of the “refine-antd-boilerplate” starter.
+4. After the project loads, you will see a live preview of the “refine-antd-boilerplate” starter.

 </UIConditional>

 <UIConditional is="chakra-ui">

-4. Wait for the project to load, and you will see a live preview of the “refine-chakra-ui-boilerplate” starter.
+4. After the project loads, you will see a live preview of the “refine-chakra-ui-boilerplate” starter.

 </UIConditional>

 <UIConditional is="headless">

-4. Wait for the project to load, and you will see a live preview of the “refine-headless-boilerplate” starter.
+4. After the project loads, you will see a live preview of the “refine-headless-boilerplate” starter.

 </UIConditional>

 <UIConditional is="mantine">

-4. Wait for the project to load, and you will see a live preview of the “refine-mantine-boilerplate” starter.
+4. After the project loads, you will see a live preview of the “refine-mantine-boilerplate” starter.

 </UIConditional>

 <UIConditional is="mui">

-4. Wait for the project to load, and you will see a live preview of the “refine-mui-boilerplate” starter.
+4. After the project loads, you will see a live preview of the “refine-mui-boilerplate” starter.

 </UIConditional>

 **Make Changes**
 <UIConditional is="antd">

-In the file pane, you should see `src/app.tsx`.
-Click to open it, and follow [Generate CRUD pages automatically with Inferencer](/docs/tutorial/getting-started/antd/generate-crud-pages/) to make a change to this file.
+In the files panel, click on `src/app.tsx` to open it.
+Afterwards, go to this part of the tutorial to learn how to make changes to this file: [Generate CRUD pages automatically with Inferencer](/docs/tutorial/getting-started/antd/generate-crud-pages/)

 </UIConditional>

 <UIConditional is="chakra-ui">

-In the file pane, you should see `src/app.tsx`.
-Click to open it, and follow [Generate CRUD pages automatically with Inferencer](/docs/tutorial/getting-started/chakra-ui/generate-crud-pages/) to make a change to this file.
+In the files panel, click on `src/app.tsx` to open it.
+Afterwards, go to this part of the tutorial to learn how to make changes to this file: [Generate CRUD pages automatically with Inferencer](/docs/tutorial/getting-started/chakra-ui/generate-crud-pages/)

 </UIConditional>

 <UIConditional is="headless">

-In the file pane, you should see `src/app.tsx`.
-Click to open it, and follow [Generate CRUD pages automatically with Inferencer](/docs/tutorial/getting-started/headless/generate-crud-pages/) to make a change to this file.
+In the files panel, click on `src/app.tsx` to open it.
+Afterwards, go to this part of the tutorial to learn how to make changes to this file: [Generate CRUD pages automatically with Inferencer](/docs/tutorial/getting-started/headless/generate-crud-pages/)
 </UIConditional>

 <UIConditional is="mantine">